Muscle hypertrophy: Temporary swelling

 (b) the high lactate and hydrogen ion concentrations may accelerate water uptake in muscle cells according to cell permeability because the molecular weights of the lactate and hydrogen ions are smaller than that of muscle glycogen."

-Factors affecting hypertrophy
+Non-training factors affecting hypertrophy

+Genetics

-Biological factors (such as DNA and sex), nutrition, and training variables can affect muscle hypertrophy.
+Biological factors, such as DNA, gender, nutrition, and training variables, can affect muscle hypertrophy.
 Individual differences in genetics account for a substantial portion of the variance in existing muscle mass.
-A classical twin study design (similar to those of behavioral genetics) estimated that about 53% of the variance in lean body mass is heritable, along with about 45% of the variance in muscle fiber proportion.
+A twin study estimated that about 53% of the variance in lean body mass is heritable, along with about 45% of the variance in muscle fiber proportion.

+Testosterone

 Testosterone helps to increase muscle hypertrophy.